gel1has3/CDS-WEB-APP/README.md

 6. Deployed and operated on a low-cost device such as the Raspberry Pi 4, with access via smartphone, laptop, or tablet over mobile data (or wireless network)

-To install the CDS WEB-APP
+## To install the CDS WEB-APP

 pip install CDS-WEB-APP (will be released soon)

-Deployment
+## Deployment

-Sample Screenshoot on RPi4
+Sample Screenshoot using RPi4

 ![Menu for PP_ANC_or PNC selection](https://user-images.githubusercontent.com/17700070/178952549-9e43e3c8-eeae-43f7-bdac-866c8012adfa.jpg)